8.2 Enhance fish and wildlife populations to increase nutrient uptake and biomass storage by animals

 Other Habitat and Wildlife Activities

-8.1 Restore and enhance wetland and shoreline habitats to increase nutrient uptake and storage by plants
+8.1 Restore and enhance wetland and shoreline hydrology and habitats to increase nutrient uptake and storage by plants